dbenesh82/decoupled_life_stages/decoupling.md

   mutate(biovolume = log10(biovolume))
 ```

-Next we make the long data wide, such that parasite body size in the first host, second host, etc. are in the sample row.
+Next we make the long data wide, such that parasite body size in the first host, second host, etc. are in separate columns.

 ``` r
 dataL.sp <- spread(dataL.sp, key = Host.no, value = biovolume)